A TRUSTED INDEPENDENT HEALTH INSURANCE GUIDE SINCE 1999.

 Our guide to financial assistance for Medicare enrollees in California includes overviews of these programs, including Medicaid nursing home benefits, Extra Help, and eligibility guidelines for assistance.
 Note that although people with disabilities and those who are 65 or older are subject to both income and asset limits for Medicaid eligibility, California will eliminate the asset restrictions as of 2024.

-During the COVID pandemic, from March 2020 through March 2023, states have been receiving additional federal Medicaid funding but have also been prohibited from disenrolling anyone from Medicaid unless the person dies, moves out of state, or requests a disenrollment.
-But that rule ends on March 31, 2023, and states can resume disenrollments as of April 1.
+During the COVID pandemic, from March 2020 through March 2023, states received additional federal Medicaid funding but were also prohibited from disenrolling anyone from Medicaid, even if they no longer met the eligibility guidelines.
+That rule ended on March 31, 2023, and states resumed eligibility redeterminations and disenrollments in a year-long process referred to as “unwinding” of the pandemic-era continuous coverage requirement.

-Immigration status no longer an obstacle for Medi-Cal enrollment (will apply to all ages as of 2024)
+Immigration status no longer an obstacle for Medi-Cal enrollment

 • Undocumented immigrant children gained access to California Medicaid starting in May 2016, under the terms of SB4.